-Lawrence, a Republican, was the representative for Ohio's 8th congressional district from 1875 to 1877.
+Lawrence was the representative for Ohio’s 8th congressional district and was a Republican.
+He served from 1875 to 1877.

 From Dec 1865 to Mar 1877, Lawrence missed 435 of 2,766 roll call votes, which is 15.7%.
 This is better than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.

 |Dec 1866-Mar 1867||224||70||31.3%||75th|